idvorkin/idvorkin.github.io/_d/ai-journal.md

   - Conversations that span end of day break
   - You have overhead for every training sample.
 From daily to weekly I went from 10M to 4M
   - Need to pay attention to stay under token limit
+- ufffc is what apple sends for an image
+- A tuning run is 50$
+- I suspect the conversation gets weird if theirs too much history, as people change.
+Not knowing when something happens (a decay) on the training data is important.
+So can address by limiting to latest history

 ### Tooling learnings